Soul Food Turnip Greens

 Soul food turnip greens!
-Cooked in a savory chicken broth with onions, garlic, smoked turkey, red pepper flakes and splash of hot sauce!
-So addictive and delicous with no bitterness!
+Cooked in a savory chicken broth with onions, garlic, smoked turkey, red pepper flakes, and a splash of hot sauce!
+So addictive and delicious with no bitterness!

 Visual learner?
 Watch me make these soul food turnip greens from start to finish!